Gustavo Lacerda

 some things I like

-argument mapping, bikes, bluegrass, contact improvisation, DreamWidth, emacs, functional programming, GiveWell, infoviz, musical instruments, open data, Quantified Self, wikis.
+argument mapping, bikes, bluegrass, contact improvisation, DreamWidth, functional programming, GiveWell, infoviz, musical instruments, open data, Quantified Self

 food for thought